yungstarbeam1/GNGO-inhibition-paradigm/README.md

 Most trials are usualy 150+ Displays at a time.

 ## Instruction:
+Read Rules guide before starting
+1. Press any button to start program
+2. Enter number of trials (press enter)
+3. press any button to start
+4. Press any button as quickly as possible when presented wwith a GO image
+5. Stats sheet will be saved in same folder to be viewed

 As for right now run the v4.py file, Make sure to review the rules guide for what to press.
 Current settings:
 - number of trials: Up to you
 - Display stim: 200ms